-- The WISE score becomes valuable for you and/or your coach in two distinct ways.
-One, over the course of several weeks or months, you can establish a range (the min/max dosage span we covered earlier) of workload that works best for your body.
-And two, you can quickly notice when training exceeds your known limits and you need to back off a bit before calamity (illness or injury) strikes.
+- The WISE score becomes valuable for you and/or your coach in three distinct ways.
+One, you can assess recovery status from a workout and adjust programming for later in the week so you don’t go hard until your body is fresh again.
+Two, over the course of several weeks or months, you can establish a range (the min/max dosage span we covered earlier) of workload that works best for your body.
+And three, you can quickly notice when training exceeds your known limits and you need to back off a bit before calamity (illness or injury) strikes.

 - The simplicity of this approach speaks for itself.
 You don’t need an app or a device.
 A post-it note or whiteboard can serve as your temporary data storage area.
 Then create a simple calculating spreadsheet that only requires a few seconds of entry per week, and which can provide you with graphs or tables that are an ongoing visualization of your training patterns.
 Or hire a coach to help you with this process.

 Now let’s take a specific look at how the WISE rating scale works.
 Each level from 1-5 will have a set of descriptive statements that you can use to record your score.
 I don’t recommend fractionating the score, as in rating one session at 2.4 and another at 4.7.
 Just pick the one round number that fits best, and keep it simple.
 Remember, each of the numbers below represents a “look-back” into how the previous day’s training (no matter how many sessions you did in that particular day) affected your body.